RobertDiebels/graduate-project/README.md

 State | Description
 ------------ | -------------
 :triangular_ruler: Designing | Designing processes for part.
-:pencil: Editing. | Currently implementing or editing the part.
+:pencil: Editing. | Currently implementing or editing the part.2
 :performing_arts: Awaiting approval. | Part has been submitted and is awaiting approval.
 :checkered_flag: Approved/Finished | Part was approved after submission.